Ideas for Planning a Birthday Party

 Making a Birthday Party Special

 Birthdays are personal, and birthday parties should be as well.
-If you don’t know your guest of honor, gather some information about him or her.
+If you don’t know your guest of honor, gather some information about them.
 What are their hobbies and interests?
 How do they spend their free time?
 Learning whether they enjoy playing golf, cooking, or traveling will present numerous opportunities for you to personalize their party with creative details.

 For example, use a favorite hobby as a theme for the birthday cake and decorations.
 For the golfer, set up a putting green in a corner of the backyard or venue for guests to try their hand.
 Use green tablecloths with golf ball candle holders.
 If your guest of honor is a traveler, send out traditional tourist postcards in lieu of customized printed invitations and offer a varied international menu from some of the places they have visited.